adityashrm21/tensorflowjs-live-classification-iris/README.md

 Classification is performed using this dataset in tensorflow.js and the application takes user input in the form of `Sepal Width` and `Petal Width` through the browser and the model classifies the examples into one of the two categories created above and displays them in different colors.

+The network use consists of only one densely connected hidden layer with sigmoid activation.
+The loss function used is `binaryCrossentropy` with `SGD` optimizer with a learning rate of 0.01.
+Training is done for 150 epochs before the model finishes to make predictions.

 ## Graph

 The library used to plot the graph in JS is [chart.js](https://www.chartjs.org/).
 Though I have no experience in JavaScript, this library was intuitive and simple to use.
 Visit the [documentation](https://www.chartjs.org/docs/latest/) of the website to see what all you can do with __chart.js__.